-McLaren Health Care is committed to the safety and security of all employees and visitors.
-Maintaining a safe and secure environment requires cooperation and communication between workforce members and management.
-Intimidating and disruptive behaviors whether overt or passive may jeopardize patient care and other work, and will not be tolerated.
-Examples of unacceptable behavior include: verbal outbursts and physical threats; refusing to perform assigned tasks, answer questions, or return phone calls or pages; and condescending language or voice intonation.
+- McLaren Health Care is committed to the safety and security of all employees and visitors.
+Violence against our employees is not tolerated.
+Maintaining a safe and secure environment requires cooperation and - Intimidating and disruptive behaviors whether overt or passive may jeopardize patient care and other work, and will not be tolerated.
+Examples of unacceptable behavior include: verbal outbursts and physical threats; refusing to perform assigned tasks, answer questions, or return phone calls or pages; and condescending